Decentralized-ID/decentralized-id.github.io/README.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">0/ “Self-Sovereign Identity: A Progress Report”…</p>&mdash; Christopher Allen (@ChristopherA) <a href="https://twitter.com/ChristopherA/status/989120215702261761?ref_src=twsrc%5Etfw">April 25, 2018</a></blockquote>

+![](http://imgur.com/GdYLQjzl.png)

 #### #Rebooting-Web-Of-Trust

-![](http://imgur.com/GdYLQjzl.png)

-The first RWoT workshop was held in [November of 2015](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust), and attracted the likes of Vitalik Buterin, Peter Todd, Gregory Maxwell, Joel Dietz, Christopher Allen, and Jon Callas, [according to Andreas Antonopolis](https://news.bitcoin.com/andreas-antonopoulos-case-reputation-identity-systems/).
+The first RWoT workshop was held in [November of 2015](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust), attracting the likes of Vitalik Buterin, Peter Todd, Gregory Maxwell, Joel Dietz, Christopher Allen, and Jon Callas, [according to Andreas Antonopolis](https://news.bitcoin.com/andreas-antonopoulos-case-reputation-identity-systems/).

 >The Web of Trust is a buzzword for a new model of decentralized self-sovereign identity.
 It’s a phrase that dates back almost twenty-five years, the classic definition derives from PGP.
 >
 >But some use it as a term to include self-sovereign identity authentication & verification, certificate validation, and reputation assessment, while the vibrant blockchain community is also drawing new attention to the concept we aim to reboot it. —[Rebranding the Web of Trust](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust/blob/master/final-documents/rebranding-web-of-trust.pdf)

-It seems that Bitcoin appealed to the identity community for its decentralized, permenant, record-keeping as well as its community.
-The blockchain community, on the other hand, appreciates identity as a use-case ideally suited to a decentralized approach.
+Bitcoin's decentralized authenticated record-keeping appealed to the IIW community, and brought a surge of life to decentralization efforts.

 * [WebOfTrust.info](http://www.WebOfTrust.info) | [github](https://github.com/WebOfTrustInfo/)
 * [/WebofTrust/self-sovereign-id](https://github.com/WebOfTrustInfo/self-sovereign-identity)